Bala1884/Registration-Form-MERN/README.md

 4. Run the development servers:
     ```sh
-    # Start the server
+    # Start the client
-    cd server
+    cd client
     npm run dev

-    # Start the client
+    # Start the server
-    cd ../client
+    cd ../server
     npm start
     ```

 ## Usage
-Open your browser and navigate to `http://localhost:3000` to see the registration form in action.
+Open your browser and navigate to `http://localhost:5173` to see the registration form in action.